Oregon Treaty: Negotiations

-The treaty was negotiated by US Secretary of State James Buchanan and Richard Pakenham, British envoy to the United States.
+The treaty was negotiated by US Secretary of State and future President James Buchanan and Richard Pakenham, British envoy to the United States.
 Foreign Secretary Earl of Aberdeen was responsible for it in Parliament.
 The treaty was signed on June 15, 1846, ending the joint occupation and making Oregonians south of the 49th parallel American citizens, with those north of it becoming British.

-The Oregon Treaty set the border between the U.S. and British North America at the 49th parallel with the exception of Vancouver Island, which was retained in its entirety by the British.
+The Oregon Treaty set the border between the U.S. and British North America at the 49th parallel except Vancouver Island, which was retained in its entirety by the British.
 Vancouver Island, with all coastal islands, was constituted as the Colony of Vancouver Island in 1849.
 The U.S. portion of the region was organized as Oregon Territory on August 15, 1848, with Washington Territory being formed from it in 1853.
-The British portion remained unorganized until 1858, when the Colony of British Columbia was set up as a result of the Fraser Canyon Gold Rush and fears of the re-asserted American expansionist intentions.
-The two British colonies were amalgamated in 1866 as the United Colonies of Vancouver Island and British Columbia.
+The British portion remained unorganized until 1858 when the Colony of British Columbia was set up as a result of the Fraser Canyon Gold Rush and fears of the re-asserted American expansionist intentions.
+The two British colonies were amalgamated in 1866 as the Colony of British Columbia.
 When the Colony of British Columbia joined Canada in 1871, the 49th parallel and marine boundaries established by the Oregon Treaty became the Canada–US border.

-In order to ensure that Britain retained all of Vancouver Island and the southern Gulf Islands, it was agreed that the border would swing south around that area.
+To ensure that Britain retained all of Vancouver Island and the southern Gulf Islands, it was agreed that the border would swing south around that area.
 Ownership of several channel islands, including the San Juan Islands remained in dispute.
-The San Juan Islands Pig War (1859) resulted; it lasted until 1872.
-At that time, arbitration began, with German Emperor Wilhelm I as head of a three-man arbitration commission.
+A bloodless confrontation known as the Pig War erupted in 1859 over ownership of the San Juans, which was not resolved until 1872.
+Ultimately, arbitration began with German Emperor Wilhelm I as head of a three-man arbitration commission.
 On October 21, 1872, the commission decided in favor of the United States, awarding the San Juan Islands to the U.S.